Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 TGV Lyria links France to Switzerland and can travel at a maximum speed of 200 mph (320 km/h).
 Resulting from the collaboration between SNCF and SBB, TGV Lyria has three comfort classes on all trains.
 Standard (equivalent to the Second Class TGV, with comfortable seats), Standard 1ère (with more legroom and access to the SNCF show Grand Voyageur at the Gare de Lyon in Paris) and Business 1ère (available all week except Saturday, on some lines only).

-TGV INOUI, TGV Lyria, AVE and OUIGO classes from Basel to Arles
+What TGV INOUI, TGV Lyria, AVE and INTERCITÉS classes are there from Basel to Arles?

-Compare the different travel classes offered by TGV INOUI, TGV Lyria, AVE and OUIGO when travelling from Basel to Arles.
+Compare the different travel classes offered by TGV INOUI, TGV Lyria, AVE and INTERCITÉS when travelling from Basel to Arles.

-Onboard services on TGV INOUI, TGV Lyria, AVE and OUIGO
+What are the onboard services on TGV INOUI, TGV Lyria, AVE and INTERCITÉS?

 Discover more about the onboard services offered on trains from Basel to Arles.